 Also check out the community-wide JConnect Calendar and the Gather the Jews Young Professional Calendar.

 No shortage of Shabbat options here!
-In addition to regular Shabbat services at the many synagogues around the DC area, and among the independent minyanim, there are services specifically for young professionals every week.
+In addition to regular Shabbat services at the many synagogues around the DC area, and among the independent minyanim, there are services specifically for young professionals every week (many offer dinner after services for a small registration fee).
 Be sure to check out: